bobbycomet/Pwa-manager/README.md

 - Performance tuning via `nice` and `ionice` values.
 - Works with multiple Linux distributions (supports `.deb` packaging).
 - Automatic desktop entry creation with proper icons.
+- A tip: Use Edge for applications like Twitch, Firefox for Xcloud, and GeForce Now.

 ![pwa manager](pwa.png)